 I'm working with a freelancer or agency.
 How do I give them access?

-How do I require a collaborator request code for access?
+How do I require that a collaborator needs to request a code?

 What permissions should I give the freelancer or agency?

-If a collaborator requires access to your shipping profiles, then you need to give them the Products and Manage settings staff permissions.
+If a collaborator requires access to your shipping profiles, then you need to give them the View products and Manage settings staff permissions.

 For more information about permissions, refer to Staff permissions.